RunBuzz

 8 Additional Tips for Running the Chicago Marathon

-Stay hydrated.
-Hydration backpacks are not allowed into Grant Park per race rules.
+5. Stay hydrated — but know the equipment rules.
+Hydration backpacks are prohibited under the official event rules.
 You can use a hydration belt or hand-held bottles.
 If you use a specific sports drink, practice with it in training so you do not need to carry your own during the race.
 Aid stations use Gatorade Endurance; Maurten at select depots.

 Note: spectators do not have access to the finish line itself.
 Reunite with your family at the Runner Reunite area in Grant Park.